 III.
 DEVISE AND DESCENT.
 Property acquired by a spouse by devise or descent is separate property.
 Tex.
 Const. art.
 XVI, § 15, and TEX.
 FAM.
 CODE § 3.001(2).
-State Bar of Texas Pattern Jury Charges - Family & Probate (2018).
+State Bar of Texas Pattern Jury Charges - Family & Probate (2020).
 PJC 202.03 defines "devise" as "acquisition of property by last will and testament.
 PJC 202.03 defines "descent" as "acquisition of property by inheritance without a will."
 A "testamentary trust" is an express trust created in a last will and testament.
 The assets bequeathed to the trustee of a testamentary trust for the benefit of a married beneficiary are owned by the trustee not by the spouse, and are therefore not martial property.
 However, the beneficiary's beneficial interest in the trust property is owned by the spouse, and since it was acquired by devise, it is separate property.

 Under Texas law, legal title vests in estate beneficiaries immediately upon the death of the decedent.
-TEX.
-ESTATES CODE § 101.001(a)(1); Dyer v.
+Tex.
+Estates Code § 101.001(a)(1); Dyer v.
 Eckols, 808 S.W.2d 531, 533 (Tex.
 App.--Houston [14th Dist.]
 1991, writ dism'd by agr.).
 An argument can be made that a spouse's share of the income of a decedent's estate is community property of the spouse, even before the assets are titled in the decedent's name and even though the income arising from the assets may still be in the hands of the executor.
 However, if the bequest is made in trust for the benefit of a spouse, the income would belong to the trustee, and would not be marital property.

-IV.
+- IV.
 THREE CATEGORIES OF TRUSTS.
-The Supreme Court of Texas has recognized three categories of trusts: express trusts, resulting trusts, and constructive trusts.
+The Supreme Court of Texas has recognized three types of trusts: express trusts, resulting trusts, and constructive trusts.
 Mills v.
 Gray, 147 Tex.
 33, 210 S.W.2d 985, 987-88 (1948).
-These terms are defined below.

-A. Express Trust.
+These terms are defined below. - A. Express Trust.
 An express trust comes into existence by the execution of an intention to create it by one having legal and equitable dominion over the property made subject to the trust.
 Mills v.
 Gray, 147 Tex.
 33, 210 S.W.2d 985, 987-88 (1948).
+The essence of an express trust is the dividing of the ownership property into the legal title in one person (the trustee) and an equitable interest in another person (the beneficiary).

 Express trusts were controlled by the common law in Texas, until April 19, 1943.
 On that date, the Texas Trust Act went into effect.
 See TEX.
 REV. CIV.
 STAT. art.
 7425a et seq.; Land v.
 Marshall, 426 S.W.2d 841, 845 (Tex.
 1968).
 The Texas Trust Act controlled express trusts until its repeal, effective December 31, 1983.
-On January 1, 1984, the

-Texas Trust Code went into effect.
+On January 1, 1984, the Texas Trust Code went into effect.
 See TEX.
 PROP.
 CODE chs.
 101, 111-115.
 The old Texas Trust Act still controls the validity of trusts created while the Act was in effect, and actions taken relating to express trusts while the Act was in effect.
 The newer Texas Trust Code applies to trusts created on or after January 1, 1984, and to transactions relating to prior trusts, but which occur on or after January 1, 1984.